 DRIP is a plan permitting the shareholders to reinvest the dividends paid to them in the same company’s stock.
 Many investors take advantage of DRIP investing to follow a dividend growth strategy.
 An investor can receive fractional shares if the dollar amount of the dividend is insufficient for a whole number of shares.
 In addition, DRIP investing is often commission-free.

 The dividend yield is the annual dividend per share divided by the current stock price expressed as a percentage.
 The dividend yield is a component of the total return to the investors.
 For example, suppose you buy a stock with a dividend yield of 3%; your total return is 3% plus price appreciation plus P/E ratio expansion or contraction.
 The dividend yield is inversely related to stock price, and thus it is used as a valuation metric.
 Suppose the stock price goes down, then the dividend yield must go up.
+Dividend yield is calculated by a simple formula.

 Dividend Yield Formula